 Assistive Animal Policy

-Pets and animals are not allowed on campus or in residence halls unless defined by the following criteria:
+Pets and animals are not allowed on in university building, including residence halls, unless defined by the following criteria:

-Service animals are individually trained to work or perform tasks for the benefit of a person with a disability.
-Service animals may do such things as guide a person who is blind; pick up or fetch things for a person with a physical impairment; act as “medic alert" animals for people with seizure disorders, heart problems, or hearing impairments; or perform a variety of functions for people with psychiatric disabilities.
-Service animals are not pets; they are working animals.
+Service animals are individually trained to work or perform tasks for the benefit or a person with a disability.
+Service animals may do such things as guide a person who is blind; pick up or fetch things for a person with a physical impairment; act as “medic alert’ animal for persons with seizure disorders, heart problems, or hearing impairments; or, perform a variety of functions for person with psychiatric disabilities.
+Service animals are not pets, they are working animals.

 Psychiatric Service Dog (PSD)

-A Psychiatric Service Dog is a dog that helps its handler, who has a mental (psychiatric) disability.
-Examples of mental disabilities that may sometimes qualify a person for a Service Dog include, but are not limited to: Major Depressive Disorder, Bipolar Disorder, Post Traumatic Stress Disorder, Autism, Anxiety Disorder, and Schizophrenia.
+A psychiatric service dog is a dog that helps its handler, who has a psychiatric disability.
+Examples of psychiatric disability that may quality a person for a service dog include, but are not limited to: Major Depressive Disorder, Bipolar Disorder, Post-Traumatic Stress Disorder, Autism, and Anxiety Disorder.

-Like all other types of service dogs, a Psychiatric Service Dog helps its handler mitigate his disability through trained work and tasks, including, but not limited to:
+Like all types of service dogs, a psychiatric service dog helps its handler mitigate his disability through trained work and tasks, including, but not limited to:

-- picking up/retrieving objects or aiding with mobility when the handler is dizzy from medication or has psychosomatic (physical) symptoms (i.e. pain, leaden paralysis, severe lethargy, etc.);
+- Picking up/retrieving objects or aiding with mobility when the handler is dizzy from medication or has psychosomatic (physical) symptoms (e.g., pain, leaden paralysis, severe lethargy, etc.);

-- alerting to and/or responding to episodes (i.e. mood changes, panic attacks, oncoming anxiety, etc.);
+- Alerting to and/or responding to episodes (e.g., mood changes, panic attacks, oncoming anxiety, etc.)

-- reminding the handler to take medication if the handler cannot remember on his own or with the use of an alarm;
+- Reminding handler to take medication if the handler cannot remember on his own or with the use of an alarm;

-- alerting to and/or distracting the handler from repetitive and obsessive thoughts or behaviors (such as those brought on by Obsessive-Compulsive Disorder);
+- Alerting to and/or distracting the handler from repetitive and obsessive thoughts or behaviors;

-- as well as many other tasks directly related to the specific handler’s disability.
+- Many other tasks directly to the specific handler’s needs.

-Some Psychiatric Service Dog handlers may choose to refer to their dogs as Alert or Medical Response Dogs, depending on what the dog does for them.
+Some Psychiatric Service Dogs handlers may choose to refer to their dogs as Alert or Medical Response Dogs, depending on what the dog does for them.

 Emotional Support Animals (ESA)

-An ESA (Emotional Support Animal) is an animal owned by a disabled person.
+An ESA is an animal owned by a disabled person.
 An ESA is a therapeutic pet, but has special rights under the FHA to allow them to live in “no pet” housing.
 It however does not have any ADA protections like Title I (Work place), Title II (Transport) or Title III (Public Access in businesses).
-So your ESA can not go to classes with you (unless invited) or other businesses that ban pets.
+So your ESA cannot go to classes with you (unless invited) or other businesses that ban pets.

-Emotional Support Animals (ESA) and Therapy Dogs (TD) are different.
-Many confuse the two, they are two different animals, and different laws apply to them.
+Emotional support animals (ESA) and Therapy Dogs (TD) are different.
+Many confuse the two but they are different types of animals and different laws apply to them.
 Neither of them are ADA Service Dogs (SD).
 The Therapy Dog is a working animal, owned by a non-disabled person.
-When working it visits hospitals, schools and nursing homes to brighten the spirits of the people it visits.
-It has no ADA rights and the FHA rules do not apply to it.
+It has no ADA rights and are not covered by the Fair Housing Act (FHA) rules.

 Responsibility of Students with Assistive Animals

 Care and Supervision: Care and supervision of the animal are the responsibilities of the student who benefits from the animal’s use.
 The student is required to maintain control of the animal at all times, consistent with the capacity of the service animal user.
-The student is also responsible for ensuring the cleanup of the animal’s waste and, when appropriate, must toilet the animal in areas designated by the University consistent with the reasonable capacity of the owner.
-In the case of animals with cages, crates, or litter boxes must be cleaned daily to avoid the room becoming unsanitary.
+The student is also responsible for enduring the clean-up of the animal’s waste and, when appropriate, most toilet the animal in areas designated by the university consistent with the reasonable capacity of the owner.
+In case of animals with cages, crates, or litter boxes, these must be cleaned daily to avoid the room becoming unsanitary.
 Consequently, all pet-related materials and waste must be properly bagged and disposed of in the dumpsters.

-Animals cannot be tethered to buildings at any point.
-Throughout the school year, staff needs access to resident rooms for routine and emergency maintenance, cleaning and health and safety checks.
-It is the responsibility of the assistive animals’ owner to therefore crate or cage their animals when they are not present in the room to prevent harm or loss of an assistive animal.
+Animals cannot be tethered to buildings at any time.
+Throughout the academic year, staff needs access to resident rooms for routine and emergency maintenance, cleaning and health and safety checks.
+It is the responsibility of the assistive animal’s owner to therefore crate or cage their animals when they are not present in the room to prevent harm or loss of an assistive animal.

-During overnight absences or vacations from their place of residence, students must take assistive animals with them and not leave the animals on campus for any reason.
-This includes but is not limited to weekend travel, overnight visits, and the Thanksgiving, winter and Spring Break periods.
-Failure to do so may result in disciplinary action (see removal policy).
+During overnight absences of vacations from their residence halls, students must take assistive animals with them and not leave the animals on campus for any reason.
+This includes, but is not limited to, weekend travel, overnight visits, Thanksgiving, winter and spring break periods and evacuations due to hurricanes or other natural events as announced by Housing and Residence Life.

-Assistive animals are expected to spend the majority of their time either with the student or within the assigned room of the pet.
+Assistive animals are expected to spend the majority of their time either with the student or within the assigned room of the animal depending on the type of assistive animal.
 Unless escorted by their student, animals are not permitted to walk through community spaces including other student rooms, common areas, laundry facilities, and/or classrooms.

-Leash: If appropriate the animal must be on a leash, unless the leash would inhibit the animal’s ability to be of service.
+Leash: If appropriate, the animal must be on a leach, unless the leach would inhibit the animal’s ability to be of service.

 Licensing: Dogs must wear license tags at all times.
-The tags verify that the shots (rabies, etc.) required by law have been given.
+The tags verify that the immunizations required by law (e.g., rabies) have been given to the dog.

-Roommates: Prior to move-in, roommates will be notified by the Department of Housing and Residence Life regarding the assistive animal in the suite or apartment.
+Roommates: Prior to move-in roommates will be notified by the Office of Housing and Residence Life regarding the assistive animal in the suite or room.
 The notification will include the type of animal and what services the animal performs.
 Roommates may request a room change if not comfortable with the presence of the assistive animal.
-It is highly encouraged that the student with the assistive animal discusses the presence of the animal with his/her roommates prior to move-in as well.
+It is highly encouraged that the student with the assistive animal discusses the presence of the animal with his/her roommate prior to ove-in as well.

-Vaccination: In accordance with local ordinances and regulations the animal must be immunized against diseases common to that type of animal.
+Vaccination: In accordance with local ordinances and regulations, the animal must be immunized against diseases common to that type of animal.
 Dogs must have current vaccination against rabies and wear a rabies vaccination tag.
 Although not mandated, cats should have the normal shots and neutered required for a healthy animal.
-Local licensing requirements are followed.

 Removal of Assistance Animals

-The University has the authority to temporarily or permanently exclude an assistive animal from its grounds or facilities if the animal’s behavior is unruly or disruptive, in ill health, or habitually unclean.
-Health concerns and disruption issues will be addressed by Dean of Students and Residence Life staff.
-Animal safety concerns will be addressed in consultation with Barry University office of the Dean of Students, Department of Housing and Residence Life, as well as the Department of Public Safety.
+The university has the authority to temporarily or permanently exclude an assistive animals from its grounds and/or facilities if the animal’s behavior is unruly or disruptive, in ill health, or habitually unclean.
+Health concerns and disruption issues will be addressed by the Dean of Students and/or the Director of Housing and Residence Life.
+Animal safety concerns will be addressed in consultation with the Dean of Students, Director of Housing and Residence Life and the Office of Public Safety.

-The University may exclude/remove an assistive animal when it poses a direct threat to the health or safety of others, or results in a fundamental alteration of the University's program, or is documented that the animals living conditions are not conducive to a healthy living environment for the animal.
+The university may exclude/remove an assistive animal when it poses a direct threat to the health and/or safety of others, or results in a fundamental alteration of the university’s program, or there is documentation that the animal’s living conditions are not conducive to a healthy living environment for the animal.

-The department has adopted a “one-bite” policy which requires an assistive animal to be removed from university property after a single occurrence of unprovoked biting or other aggressive behavior.
-The decision to exclude an assistive animal from the University will be made by the Dean of Students and the Department of Housing and Residence Life if the assistive animal is deemed an immediate threat to the health and safety of others, after hearing information from all parties involved if the situation is not an emergency.
-Further action may be taken if an incident is in violation of local or state law or the Barry University Student Code of Conduct.
-Once an animal is removed from housing, they are not permitted to live on campus again.
-There is no appeal process to decisions made in regards to approving/declining/removing animals in residence.
+The university had adopted a “one-bite” policy which requires an assistive animal to be removed from university property after a single occurrence of unprovoked biting or other aggressive behavior.
+The decision to exclude an assistive animal from the university will be made by the Dean of Students and the Director of Housing and Residence Life.
+Further action may be taken if an incident is in violation of local or state law or the university’s Student Code of Conduct.
+Once an animal is removed from housing, they are not permitted to live on-campus again.
+There is no appeal process to decisions made in regards to approving/declining/removing animals from university housing units.